-Lake Powell Wakeboard lessons with some of the most innovated water sport equipment companies in the world; make all the difference when learning or improving while wakeboarding at Lake Powell.
-Invert Sports has all the best wake boarding boats from MasterCraft, and water sports equipment from Hyperlite, and Liquid Force; to allow any person the best possibility to excel at Lake Powell wakeboard lessons.
+We provide the nicest Lake Powell Wakeboard lessons with some of the most innovated water sport equipment on the market.
+Having the right instructor and quality boats make all the difference when learning or improving while wakeboarding.
+Lake Powell Rentals has all the best wake boarding boats from MasterCraft, and water sports equipment from Slingshot, and Liquid Force; to allow any person the best possibility to excel with our professional wakeboard lessons.
+Our instruction is great for all ages and sizes; everyone will have a great time even if your just watching on the boat.
 Each of our wakeboard instructors are well trained to teach at any skill level.
-We offer our wakeboarding lessons at any marina in Lake Powell which are; Antelope Point Marina, Wahweap Marina, Bullfrog Marina, Hite Marina, and Halls Crossing Marina.
+We offer our wakeboarding lessons at any marina including; Antelope Point Marina, Wahweap Marina, Bullfrog Marina, Hite Marina, Dangling Rope Marina and Halls Crossing Marina.

 Lake Powell wakeboard lessons are perfect for beginners who would like to start learning; intermediate clients who would like to start learning 360’s, tantrums, or back rolls.
 We also have advanced and super advanced professional teachers for wakeboard lessons at Lake Powell; this is for those who want to push the envelope.
 Lake Powell Wakeboard lessons are adapted to each individual needs, and we offer half day, full day, and multi-day wake board lessons.
 You can bring any amount of friends, family, colleges, or business associates with you; these are private wakeboard lessons, but whether you come by yourself or a large group the pricing is the same.
 Everyone can ride and improve their wakeboarding skills on our boat charters at Lake Powell.